arifulnoman/design-patterns/README.md

 1. **Integrating Legacy Systems:** When you need to integrate an old system with a new one that has a different interface.
 2. **Third-Party Libraries:** When using a third-party library with an interface that doesn’t match your system’s needs.
 3. **File Format Conversions:** Adapting between different file formats or communication protocols.
-4. **GUI Components:** Integrating components from different frameworks or libraries that have different APIs.
-5. **Database Abstraction:** Adapting various database connections to work with a unified interface.

 #### **When to Avoid Adapter**